 }

-Each piece of software requires an execution environment, consisting of a computer and other pieces of software.
-The importance of this execution environment is not sufficiently appreciated by most researchers today, who tend to consider it a technical detail.
-However, it is the execution environment that defines what a piece of software actually does.
+Each piece of software requires a computational environment, consisting of a computer and of other pieces of software.
+In terms of the software stack illustrated by Fig. \ref{fig:software-stack}, the computational environment for a piece of software consists is situated in the layers below its own.
+The importance of computational environments is not sufficiently appreciated by most researchers today, which is the main cause of widespread computational irreproducibility {[}Stodden and Miguez 2013; Hinsen 2020; Wang et al. 2021{]}.

+It is the computational environment that defines what a piece of source code actually does.
 The meaning of a Python script is defined by the Python interpreter.
-The Python interpreter is itself a piece of software written in the C language, and therefore the meaning of its source code is defined by the C compiler and by the processor which ultimately executes the binary code produced by the C compiler.
-As an illustration for the importance of the execution environment, it is an easy exercise to write a Python script that produces different results when run with version 2 or version 3 of the Python interpreter, exploiting the different semantics of integer division between the two versions.
+The Python interpreter is itself a piece of software written in the C language, and therefore the meaning of its source code is defined by the C compiler, and by the processor which ultimately executes the binary code produced by the C compiler.
+As an illustration for the importance of the computational environment, it is an easy exercise to write a Python script that produces different results when run with version 2 or version 3 of the Python interpreter, exploiting the different semantics of integer division between the two versions.

-In addition to this semantic importance of execution environments, reviewability implies a pragmatic one: reviewers of software or its results need access to an adequate hardware and software environment in order to perform their review.
+In addition to this semantic importance of computational environments, reviewability implies a pragmatic one: reviewers of software or its results need access to an adequate hardware and software environment in order to perform their review.
 Scientific computing mostly relies on commodity hardware today, with two important exceptions: supercomputers and Graphical Processing Units (GPUs).
 Supercomputers are rare and expensive, and thus not easily accessible to a reviewer.
 GPUs are evolving rapidly, making it challenging to get access to an identical configuration for reviewing.
 Supercomputers often include GPUs, combining both problems.
 Resource access issues are manageable for wide-spectrum software if they are deemed sufficiently important to warrant the cost of performing audits on non-standard hardware.